 The Best August Destinations

-It’s that time of year where the weather hasn’t quite cooled down yet and it’s still warm enough to head to the music festivals in the UK before the rain and wind start up, also known as pre-autumn.
-You may still have a week or two left to take leave from work and now starting to wonder where on Earth you can possibly go to let some off steam.
+It’s that time of year where the weather hasn’t quite cooled down yet and it’s still warm enough to head to the music festivals in the UK before the rain and wind start up again, also known as pre-autumn.
+You may still have a week or two left to take leave from work and now starting to wonder where on Earth you can go to let some off steam.

 Yet, August is when many places are crowded, filled with tourists and the prices seem to almost triple which leaves you feeling super frustrated and figuring you may as well have gone to Mexico instead.
 Well, why not?
 Here are my top 8 destinations to check out for this month: